 The company has its own proprietary money management approach called Growth Strategy with a Safety NetTM.
 Big picture, The Welch Group’s “number one goal is that you never run out of money.”
 To get you there, your advisor will speak with you to determine your financial situation and discuss what your ideal retirement looks like.
 You’ll go over things such as cash-flow needs and risk tolerance.
 These discussions will help build your portfolio’s allocations.

-Service offerings include comprehensive financial planning, investment management and generational planning.
-The company targets retirees, physicians, executives, attorneys, women and entrepreneurs.
+Bridgeworth, LLC was recognized in both 2017 and 2018 by Financial Times as one of the Top 300 Registered Investment Advisors (RIAs) in the U.S. Service offerings include comprehensive financial planning, investment management and generational planning.
+The firm specializes in working with retirees, physicians, executives, attorneys, women and entrepreneurs.

-The firm has more women owners and more credentialed employees than most on our Birmingham Top 10 list.
-More than 20 employees are CFPs, two are certified public accountants (CPAs) and one is a chartered financial analyst (CFA).
+The firm has more female owners and employees with certifications than most on this list.
+In fact, over 20 advisors are CFPs, two are certified public accountants (CPAs), four are chartered financial consultants (ChFCs), four are chartered retirement planning counselors (CRPCs), one is a chartered advisor for senior living (CASL) and one is a chartered financial analyst (CFA).

 Porter White Investment Advisors, Inc.